avi892nash/purescript-mcp-tools/memory-bank/activeContext.md

 - **Input Schemas:** The new `pursIde*` tools have specific input schemas mirroring the `purs ide` command parameters for clarity and ease of use.
 - **Error Handling:** Basic error handling (e.g., server not running) is in place.
 More specific error propagation from `purs ide` responses should be ensured.
 - **Testing:** Crucial to test each new wrapper, especially `pursIdeImport` due to its subcommand structure.
-- **Documentation:** `INSTALL.md` and `.clinerules` should be reviewed and updated if necessary to reflect the new tools and potentially guide their usage.
+- **Documentation:** `README.md` is now the primary source for installation and usage. `.clinerules` should be reviewed and updated if necessary. `INSTALL.md` has been removed.